-It is the world’s biggest music contest, and this year, the Eurovision Song Contest will be broadcast live from Rotterdam, The Netherlands, after last year’s Contest was cancelled due to the COVID-19 pandemic.
+It is the world’s biggest music contest, and this year, the Eurovision Song Contest will be broadcast live from Turin, Italy.
 If you’re eager to watch from super down under, put down your network television remote: here’s how to watch and when!

 For the schedule of shows, check out the show descriptions below.
 We’ll update this page with a direct embed of the live streams once they’re available.
 Viewers from New Zealand cannot vote in any live show.

-The Grand Final of the Eurovision Song Contest 2021, will be hosted by Chantal Janzen, Jan Smit, Edsilia Rombley and Nikkie de Jager (also known as NikkieTutorials) and broadcast live on YouTube.
+The Grand Final of the Eurovision Song Contest 2022, will be hosted by Laura Pausini, Alessandro Cattelan and Mika and broadcast live on YouTube.

-All the qualifying acts from the semi-finals will join hosts Netherlands plus the ‘Big Five’ countries France, Germany, Italy, Spain and the United Kingdom in the Grand Final of the 65th Eurovision Song Contest from The Ahoy in Rotterdam.
+All the qualifying acts from the semi-finals will join hosts Italy plus the remaining ‘Big Five’ countries France, Germany, Spain and the United Kingdom in the Grand Final of the 66th Eurovision Song Contest from PalaOlimpico in Turin.

-The Eurovision Song Contest 2021 is produced by the European Broadcasting Union (EBU) with national broadcasters, NPO/NOS/AVROTROS.
+The Eurovision Song Contest 2022 is produced by the European Broadcasting Union (EBU) with national broadcaster, RAI (Radiotelevisione italiana).